LucasDelfino92/morrowindsharp/mw2.md

   - Hide/disable *Ownership Overhaul.ESP*
 - [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://www.mediafire.com/file/2dax0cd30gfw9xb/Morrowind+Anti-Cheese+v1.2.1+(Ownership+Overhaul+Compatible).zip/file) by Remiros and Half11
 Fixes the biggest exploits and balance issues in the game.
 This is a stripped down version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian, and additionally includes a number of Patch for Purists and Rarer Scrap Metal fixes not carried over into Morrowind Anti-Cheese.
-- [**BTB's Game Improvements - Necro Edit**](https://www.nexusmods.com/morrowind/mods/47129) by BTB and Necrolesian
-Modified version of BTB's Game Improvements, with all modules merged, plus BTB's edits from his modified versions of Morrowind Advanced and Service Requirements, with many changes and additions.
-- [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782) by BTB and Necrolesian
-Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.
 - [**Beware the Sixth House (Sixth House Overhaul)**](https://www.nexusmods.com/morrowind/mods/46036) by mort
 Makes the Sixth House, properly, the most difficult content in the game.
 Intended for use with Tribunal Rebalance and Bloodmoon Rebalance.
 - [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort